Stylback/home-server/README.md

 Now that we know that it works we will secure it with a SSL-certificate.
 Navigate to the `SSL Certificates` tab and add a new Let's Encrypt certificate with `Domain Names: nginx.domain.tld`.
 Test that the server is reachable by clicking on `Test Server Reachability`, agree to the privacy policy and save.

 Now go back to your Proxy Host for `nginx.domain.tld` and click `Edit`, go to to SSL and add your certificate from the drop-down list.
 For added security, enable __Force SSL__ and __HSTS__.
-Finally, visit `nginx.domain.tld` and ensure that everything is working as intended.
+Finally, visit `nginx.domain.tld` and check that everything is working as expected.

-For added security you can make a Access List entry.
+For added security you can make an access list entry.
 Navigate to `Access Lists` and `Add Access List`, then configure access to fit your needs.
 For exposed services without a log-in page you might consider adding basic HTTP Authentication, which will prompt a visitor for credentials before even loading the page.
 For services that you only want to be accessible on your local network, consider adding you local network to the whitelist while denying all other connections.

-When you've made a Access List entry, navigate to Proxy Hosts and change a Proxy from `Publicly Accessible` to `[entry name]`.
+When you've made an access list entry, navigate to a proxy host and change access from `Publicly Accessible` to `[access list entry]`.

 ### Part 4: Set up remote SSH

 First we need to decide on a port we will expose, look through the [list](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and add a port-forwarding rule for that port in your router.
-Next, visit `nginx.domain.tld`.
-Log in and navigate to `Streams`, add a new stream with:
+Next, go to NPM and navigate to `Streams`, add a new stream with the following settings:

 ```
 Incoming port:          [your new port]